MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/suggested-skills.md

 ## Application monitoring

 - Understand how [Azure Monitor](/azure/azure-monitor/overview) helps you view the availability and performance of your applications and services together from one place.
-Pluralsight offers the following courses to help:
+The following courses can help:

 - The Microsoft Learn module [Monitor the health and performance of your web apps](/training/modules/monitor-health-performance-of-your-web-applications/) teaches you how to monitor your solution for performance and issues using Application Insights.